ZionPi/zionpi.github.io/about.md

 > Point n'est besoin d'espérer pour entreprendre, ni de réussir pour perséverer.——Willem van Oranje Nassau

+> I write an average of five new programs every week.
+Poets have to write poems.
+I have to write computer programs.——[Donald Knuth](https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416)

 > But still a large part of mathematics which became useful developed with absolutely no desire to be useful, and in situations where nobody could possibly know in what area it would become useful; and there